 The LSAT—India is a test of reasoning and reading skills, not a test to see whether you happened to have memorized the right facts or equations.
-You can also be assured that each LSAT—India question will have a single answer that is clearly best.
-Before you ever see the questions, each is subjected to exacting reviews by at least 10 professionals with advanced degrees in fields such as logic, English, and linguistics.
+The theory behind the

 LSAT—India is a standardized test adopted as an admissions criterion by multiple law colleges across India.
-LSAT—India measures skills that are considered essential for success in law school.
+LSAT—India measures critical thinking skills, skills that are considered throughout the world to be essential for success in the practice of law.
 LSAT—India is specially created for admissions to law schools in India by the Law School Admission Council, USA (LSAC).
 The LSAC has been helping law schools in various countries evaluate the critical-thinking skills of their applicants for more than 60 years.

 Candidates have the benefit of taking a single test — the LSAT—India — to become eligible for the admissions process of multiple law colleges in India which recognize the LSAT—India scores.
 Candidates can take the LSAT—India on Sunday 18th May, 2014 at any of the test centres spread across 16 cities in India.